learn-co-students/module-1-code-challenge-round-2-ny-module-1-code-challenge---round-2---mhtn---se---060120-1592410962/README.md

 To get started, run `bundle install` while inside of this directory.

+Read this README carefully.
 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are easiest.
-Be careful: some of the later methods rely on earlier ones.

 **Remember!** This code challenge does not have tests.
 You cannot run `rspec` and you cannot run `learn`.
 You'll need to create your own sample instances so that you can try out your code on your own.
 Make sure your associations and methods work in the console before submitting.